boris-yeltsin/cmsc447-scheduler-frontend/README.md

 1. Install [nodejs](https://nodejs.org/en/download/)
 2. Install the Angular CLI `npm install -g @angular/cli@latest`

+## User Guide

+Provide the requested CSV input files and select 'Generate Schedule'.

+Example input files are provided in `example_inputs/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.